inet-framework/inet/doc/src/users-guide/ch-history.rst

 published at http://charlie.it.uts.edu.au/tkaphan/xtn/capstone (now unavailable).

-After a period of IPSuite being unmaintained, Andras Varga took over the development in July 2003.
+After a period of IPSuite being unmaintained, the development was taken over by Andras Varga in July 2003.
 Through a series of snapshot releases in 2003-2004, modules were completely reorganized, documented, and many of them were rewritten from scratch.
 The MPLS models (including RSVP-TE, LDP, etc.) were also refactored and merged into the codebase.

-During 2004, Andras added a new, modular and extensible TCP implementation, application models, Ethernet implementation, and an all-in-one IP model to replace the earlier, modularized one.
+During 2004, a new, modular and extensible TCP implementation, application models, Ethernet implementation, and an all-in-one IP model were added to replace the earlier, modularized one.

 The package was renamed INET Framework in October 2004.